Halifax has a fascinating history with the British and French fighting bloody battles over it, and the Acadians stuck in the middle.

 There is lots to discover in the summer here that you cannot see between November and May.
 So come and explore the small but multifaceted city of Halifax!

-In the summer, more facilities open up to visitors, and you can join a tour of the creepy fortress.
+More facilities open up to visitors in the summer, and you can join a tour of the creepy fortress.
 You can even fire one of their historic rifles!

 If you start your day here, you will naturally pass many other places mentioned on this things to do in Halifax list as you make your way to the harbour.